 People who engage in The DOC Journey course often have fewer RUTs and less anxiety.
 I am committed to streamlining the process.

-Hi Dr. Hanscom, I have been meaning to reach back out to you for years to thank you for how you’ve changed my life.
-I saw you for one visit back in 2012 – it was a post-op visit from a back surgery I had in the Midwest right before moving to Seattle.
-I’ll never forget meeting you, having you look at my scans, and looking me in the eye to tell me I had an excellent chance at recovering and living pain free.
+Hi Dr. Hanscom, I have meant to reach out to you for years to thank you for how you’ve changed my life.
+I saw you for one visit back around 2010 – it was a post-op visit from a back surgery I had right before moving to Seattle.
+I’ll never forget meeting you, having you look at my scans, and looking me in the eye to tell me I had an excellent chance at recovering and living pain-free.
 I’d never heard that from a surgeon before (I’d never heard it from any providers I’d seen over 10 years of ongoing chronic pain and searching for answers).
+You then handed me your book and also connected me to one of your MD facilitator doctors for follow-up and ongoing visits as I managed my pain.

-Long story short, I eventually came out of most of my pain.
-The pain I have left I am no longer scared of – I know how to manage it, and feel in control.
-I know how to still get strong, continue being strong physically.
+The pain I have left I am no longer scared of – I know how to manage it and feel in control.
+I know how to still get strong and continue being strong physically.
 Most importantly, I ‘woke up’ for the first time in my life.
-I slowly became psychologically healthy (a long process given a traumatic childhood).
-I left the harmful and traumatic religion that I had been raised in (even though it cost me a lot).
+I slowly became psychologically healthy (a long process, given a difficult childhood).
 I realized I had dreams.
-Although I had two young girls, I went back to community college and eventually transferred to the University of Washington to finish my bachelor’s degree in psychology, all because of what I learned starting in your program.
+Although I had two young girls, I went back to community college.
+Eventually, I transferred to a University to finish my bachelor’s degree in psychology, all because of what I learned starting in your program.

-Tangentially, I began to break cycles in how I parented my daughters, compared to how my single mom of 5 parented me, and her parents parented her.
+Tangentially, I began to break cycles in how I parented my daughters, compared to how my mom had parented me and her parents parented her.
 I began to actually connect with my little girls, and they began to securely attach to me.
-They are now 10 and 13, and some of the most alive and healthy kids I’ve seen.
-I began to take responsibility for my issues in my marriage, grow strong enough to support my partner, become regulated, and committed to a healthy, equal relationship.
-During all of this, I continued to fall in love with psychology (including the mind/body connection) and related research.
-I began to grow some confidence, a sense of self, and experience happiness/joy in life in ways I’d never before.
+They are now in adolescence and some of the most alive and healthy kids I’ve seen.
+I began to take responsibility for my issues in my marriage, and grow strong enough to support my partner, become regulated and committed to a healthy, equal relationship.

 I wish you all the best.

+Only 2-3% of people have intrusive thoughts that that are severe enough to meet the criteria for OCD.
+However, just by how our conscious brains interact with physiology, everyone has some level of bothersome thoughts.
+The severity varies by the level of stress and your response to it.
+The mental health world sees them as something to be managed, but they are solvable by learning tools to consistently lower threat physiology.
 I am committed to learning more about chronic pain and finding better ways to present the concepts leading to deep healing.
 Our world needs you to heal.
 It is the only way real change will occur.